MarkiMark3/nice-gadgets-website/README.md

 # Author: Markiyan Dmyterko

-1.The Nice Gadget website project is a fully functional website with different pages-components, and responsive design 2.Technologies Used: React, TypeScript, SCSS
+1.The Nice Gadget website is a personal endeavor to create an engaging online platform.
+The project highlights skills in modern web development, emphasizing responsive design and user experience.

+2.Technologies Used: React, TypeScript, SCSS

 - [DEMO LINK](https://MarkiMark3.github.io/nice-gadgets-website/)